neerjad/glad_clusters/README.md

 _Clustering with AWS Lambda_

-User interaction happens through two main classes:  `ClusterService`, used to run the clustering algorithm, and `ClusterViewer`  used display the data received in a python notebook. _TODO: There is also a command-line-interface for running the clustering algorithm and saving the responses to csv files_
+User interaction happens through two main classes:  `ClusterService`, used to run the clustering algorithm, and `ClusterViewer`  used display the data received in a python notebook.

 Python-Doc-Strings have been used throughout.
 See the code base or use `help(ClusterService/Viewer)` for documentation.
 An complete example is given in this [notebook](https://github.com/wri/mean_shift_lambda/blob/master/nb_archive/ClusterServiceViewer.ipynb), here is a super quick quick-start: